MicrosoftDocs/mixed-reality/mixed-reality-docs/Configure-Unity-Project.md

 ---
-title: Configure a New Unity Project for Windows Mixed Reality
+title: Configure a New Unity project for Windows Mixed Reality
 description: Instructions on configuring a Unity project for Windows Mixed Reality
 author: thetuvix
 ms.author: alexturn